Mario Bazina

 Mario Bazina (born 8 September 1975) is a Croatian former professional footballer who played as a midfielder.

 Club career

 Bazina played for Austrian club, Grazer AK for five years and one year with Rapid Wien and for Croatian sides Hrvatski Dragovoljac and Dinamo Zagreb.
 He was the Croatian First League's player of the year for the 1998–99 season and the Austrian footballer of the year for 2005.
 He last played as an attacking midfielder for Austria Wien in the Austrian Bundesliga having signed with the club until 2009.

 International career

 Bazina made his debut for the Croatia national team in an August 2002 friendly match against Wales, coming on as a second half substitute for Milan Rapaić.
 It remained his sole international appearance.

-Personal life

-Bazina resides in Široki Brijeg, Bosnia-Herzegovina, with his wife Ana Bazina, and his two sons Hrvoje Bazina and Matej Bazina.